PennLINC/qsiprep/docs/preprocessing.rst

 The PEPOLAR and SyN-SDC workflows from FMRIPREP are copied here.
 They operate on the output of reference estimation, after head motion correction.
-For a complete list of possibilties here, see :ref:`merging`.
+For a complete list of possibilities here, see :ref:`merging`.

 .. _resampling: